desaiashu/maya/README.md

 - Hash/encrypt phone numbers
 - Tests for oracle
 - Ensure websocket isn't created before userid exists on client
+- Cancel button to stop stream (also stop stream on server? kill web socket and restart it?)
 - Create default "welcome" message for user
 - Loading indicator that timesout after 30sec
 - Success message for profile updated